Written By Rick de Groot

 } } )

-After running the code, each table object in the Details column now contains a Running Total column.
-You can preview the data by clicking on the white space in a cell that contains a table object.
+After executing this code, you’ll find that each table object in the “Details” column now includes a Running Total column.
+To see this in action, click on the white space in a cell containing one of these table objects.

 3.4.
 Consolidate Steps into Function